privacyportal/privacy-kit/README.md

 ### Subscribe Anonymously to Newsletter

 Allow users to subscribe anonymously to your existing newsletter using email aliases instead of their personal email addresses.
-Simply install the library on your website using one of the installation steps above and make sure `enable_subscribe_anonymoulsy` is configured to `true` (it is enabled by default).
+Simply install the library on your website using one of the installation steps above and make sure `subscribe_anonymoulsy` is configured to `true` (it is enabled by default).

 ![Subscribe Anonymously](./docs/assets/subscribe-anonymously.png)